 Wendy: Can Mad Men still compete with the Math Men?
 Which marketing tips do you have for the Mad Men?

 The first tip for Mad Men?
 Digital transformation is key, but I also see a lot of misperceptions about DT.
-It’s digital-first, not digital on my.
+It’s digital-first, not digital only.
 Consumers want relevant personalized messaging in the real world as well.
-Data-driven fuels customer centricity, and we all need to be as smart and relevant as Zappos or Amazon.
+Data-driven fuels customer-centricity, and we all need to be as smart and relevant as Zappos or Amazon.

 Tip 3?
 HR needs to claim its fame now.
 The winners of the future are able to find and attract the talent for Industry4.0.
 People who master IoT, AI, Data, Voicetech, Adtech, and Martech.
 Let’s call them digital natives and screenagers.

 Big brands need digital leadership and cyberpunks at the top, and throughout their whole organization.
 The Silverback Gorilla generation needs to empower young digital talent.
 Not shut them up.

 Tip 4?
 Modern marketing is also about having new business model muscle.
 Coining the limitless business trends of the 21st century is not a tech race, it’s about re-engineering our existing business models and having the foresight and guts to claim the future.